-There are many misconceptions leading people to think they cannot become a foster parent.
-There are a lot of myths out there and we took a moment to bust them.
+Many misconceptions lead people to think they cannot become a foster parent.
+There are a lot of myths out there, and we took a moment to bust them.
 The truth is, we want you to become a Foster Parent and want to make it as easy as possible to begin your Foster Parent or Foster-to-Adopt journey.

-MYTH: I could never be a foster parent because I’m not married and don’t make a lot of money.
+MYTH: I could never be a foster parent because I’m not married and don’t make much money.
 I don’t even own my own home.

 FACT: There are no such requirements.
 You can be married or single, a homeowner or a renter.
-The only financial requirement is that you have enough of an income to support yourself and your family aside from the money you are reimbursed to care for a child living in foster care.
+The only financial condition is that you have enough income to support yourself and your family aside from the money you are reimbursed for caring for a child living in foster care.

 MYTH: You have to be married to be a foster parent.